Sunday, August 4, 2013

 1. WhatsApp Messenger:

 An alternative to SMS, WhatsApp Messenger is a smartphone messenger which uses your 3G or WiFi to send and receive messages, pictures, audio notes, and video messages.
-For the first year it is free, then it costs you $0.99 per year.
+For the first year it is free, then it costs you $0.99 per year.2.
+MX Player:

 MX Player is a popular media player to watch movies on Android devices.
 If you want to play files of any kind on your smart phone, you will like this app.
-It is also very comfortable to use, provides volume control by swiping.
+It is also very comfortable to use, provides volume control by swiping.3.
+Fake Windows 8:

 4. Face Changer: